 Hello Canada!
 The despite not participating in the 2014 FIBA World Cup the good news keeps on rolling for Canadian basketball fans.

-Thon posted an image on his official Instagram account alongside his brother inside the three-year old Athlete Institute Prep (ACTS) facility which is located 45 minutes north of Toronto in Orangeville, Ontario.
-The 16-year phenom is also consider Hopewell Academy in North Carolina as alternative option.
+Thon posted an image on his official Instagram account alongside his brother inside the three-year-old Athlete Institute Prep (ACTS) facility which is located 45 minutes north of Toronto in Orangeville, Ontario.
+The 16-year phenom is also considering Hopewell Academy in North Carolina as an alternative option.

 After two days of intense training and ironing out the necessary details Smith confirmed that Maker would indeed be staying in Canada, completing a major national basketball coupe for Canada!

 “We believe this is the best decision for Thon, Matur and my family,” said Ed Smith, Maker’s guardian who will be an assistant coach with the Athlete Institute.
 “The strength and condition program is tremendous and is the main factor of this decision.
 Playing with high-level players such as Jamal Murray and Jalen Poyser, and playing an international schedule, as well as many games back in the states makes the schedule strong.
 The academic component has everything in place.”